U.S. Army Garrison Bavaria: German American Volksfest

 Every first weekend in August more than 100,000 people come to Camp Kasserine on the Grafenwöhr Training Area.
 For more than fifty years, the U.S. Army Garrison Bavaria and the German American Community Council (GACC) invite guests to celebrate the German American Volksfest.
 Many rides and booths, a large beer tent and a tent city with sales booths offering a large variety of international, culinary delicacies.
 Bands, music groups and performances entertain the guests.
 The main attraction is the large weapons display with German and American tanks and other military vehicles.
 2018 marked the 60th anniversary of the German American Volksfest.

-Controversy

-Pristine nature and landscapes, an extraordinary diversity of species, weapons’ deployments, fascinating technical equipment and beautiful sunsets show the beautiful aspect of the training area.
-For 100 years, the area has been intensively used as a military training area for various military weapons and a large variety of types of ammunition.
-Military training, technical developments and the carefree throw-away-mentality have left behind waste and pollution.
-Much of that was repaired over the past years.
-However, there are disadvantages concerning the economic impact of living with and from the training area.
-A negative impact due to firing and flight noise pollution, more traffic, emissions and immissions, higher rental prices on the public real estate market, a one-sided economic dependency and many more aspects that can be looked at critically.